 - 2 Bay leafs

 - In a medium mixing bowl add yoghurt.
-Next, sift the Kashmiri & chilli powder into the mixing bowl and whisk into it has incorporated.
-Place to the side for later.
+Next, sift the Kashmiri & chilli powder into the mixing bowl and whisk into it has incorporated, and place to the side for later.

 - Add the yoghurt, mix then add the spices.
 Bring the mixture to a light simmer (too much heat will curdle the youghurt) then add a lid and turn down the heat too low.
 Simmer for 30 minutes (stirring every so often).
 Take off the lid and reduce to your desired consistency.
 Take out the spices and check for seasoning, adding salt if needed.